4 Ways to Beat Post-Workout Muscle Soreness9/18/20

 Protein is vital to muscle repair and growth, and not consuming enough of it can seriously impair your body’s recovery capabilities, which could result in excessive post-workout muscle soreness.

 One easy way to ensure you’re getting enough protein each day is to have protein before and after training.
-Our favorite way to get some much needed post workout protein is to mix up a serving of 1UP Whey Protein and drink it immediately after training.
+Our favorite way to get some much needed post workout protein is to mix up a serving of 1UP Whey Protein or 1UP ISO Protein and drink it immediately after training.

 Having protein immediately following your workout halts muscle protein breakdown and kickstarts the muscle recovery process by flooding the body with valuable protein and essential amino acids it needs to repair the damaged muscle fibers.

 To further support recovery, we also like to have carbohydrates following training in the form of fast-digesting carbohydrates like those included in our premium-grade carb supplement Tri-Carb.

 Following training glycogen stores can be depleted which can lead to increased feelings of fatigue and soreness.
 Using a fast-digesting carb matrix, like the one contained in Tri-Carb, enhances glycogen replenishment and muscle recovery, by stopping protein breakdown and facilitating the uptake of amino acids.

 #2 Drink Enough Fluids

 Our bodies are made up of ~60% water, and water is involved in virtually every biological process that occurs within the body, which should serve as a big indicator that consuming enough fluids is essential to not only surviving, but thriving.

 Hydration status, unsurprisingly, also affects muscle recovery.

 Dehydration can reduce circulation and blood flow to skeletal muscles, which means metabolic by-products generated during exercise aren’t cleared as efficiently and essential nutrients like amino acids and glucose don’t get delivered to your muscles as quickly to support repair, recovery, and growth.